 - The first one is the defensive header.

-This whole idea with this type of header is to get the ball as far away from the goal you are defending as possible.
-Although it is great if you can direct this header toward someone else on your team who is free, this isn’t the priority here.
+The whole idea with this type of header is to get the ball as far away from the goal you are defending as possible.
+Although it would be great if you could direct this header toward someone else on your team who is free, this isn’t the priority here.

-Aim for the ball to end up towards the sides of the field rather than the middle where the majority of players will be.
-Give it as much height as you can to help it travel further and put as much power behind it as you can.
+Aim for the ball to end up toward the sides of the field rather than the middle, where the majority of players will be.
+Give it as much height as possible to help it travel further, and put as much power behind it as possible.

 - The second is the offensive header.

-This is the header you use when you are trying to score a goal.
-With this header, you want to aim the ball towards an empty part of the goal where the opposing goalkeeper hopefully won’t be able to get to it.
+This is the header you use when trying to score a goal.
+With this header, you want to aim the ball toward an empty part of the goal where the opposing goalkeeper hopefully won’t be able to get to it.

 - The third is the flick-on header.

-This header is usually used when you are competing for the ball in the air with a player from the opposite team.
-You will usually have your back to the goal you’re aiming to score in for this header as well.
+This header is usually used when competing for the ball in the air with a player from the opposite team.
+You will usually have your back to the goal, trying to keep the ball moving toward the opposition’s goal.

-As the ball comes towards you you will flick your head backward, making contact with the ball as you do, with the aim of helping the ball on in roughly the direction it’s already traveling in.
+As the ball comes towards you, you will flick your head backward, making contact with the ball as you do so.
+The aim of this header is to help the ball continue on in roughly the direction it’s already traveling.

 - The fourth type of header is the diving header.